jzqf/report-server/birt-viewer/src/main/resources/db/postgresql/upgrade_report_server/ReadMe.txt

 	upgrade_report_server-<version> directory on the PostgreSQL host machine:

 		./upgrade_report_server_db.sh

-	The OS user account from which this is run should have the permission to write from the upgrade_report_server-<version> directory because this script writes errors and other messages to a log file named "logfile" in the script's directory.

 	Unless a different PostgreSQL role (user) is specified with the -U option, this script will attempt to connect to the report server database using the